Calibration: Modern calibration processes

 The increasing need for known accuracy and uncertainty and the need to have consistent and comparable standards internationally has led to the establishment of national laboratories.
 In many countries a National Metrology Institute (NMI) will exist which will maintain primary standards of measurement (the main SI units plus a number of derived units) which will be used to provide traceability to customer's instruments by calibration.

 The NMI supports the metrological infrastructure in that country (and often others) by establishing an unbroken chain, from the top level of standards to an instrument used for measurement.
 Examples of National Metrology Institutes are NPL in the UK, NIST in the United States, PTB in Germany and many others.
 Since the Mutual Recognition Agreement was signed it is now straightforward to take traceability from any participating NMI and it is no longer necessary for a company to obtain traceability for measurements from the NMI of the country in which it is situated, such as the National Physical Laboratory in the UK.

-Quality
+Quality of calibration

 To improve the quality of the calibration and have the results accepted by outside organizations it is desirable for the calibration and subsequent measurements to be "traceable" to the internationally defined measurement units.
 Establishing traceability is accomplished by a formal comparison to a standard which is directly or indirectly related to national standards (such as NIST in the USA), international standards, or certified reference materials.
 This may be done by national standards laboratories operated by the government or by private firms offering metrology services.

 Quality management systems call for an effective metrology system which includes formal, periodic, and documented calibration of all measuring instruments.
 ISO 9000 and ISO 17025 standards require that these traceable actions are to a high level and set out how they can be quantified.